SamHjelmfelt/OpenWhisk-YarnDeployment/README.md

 # OpenWhisk-YarnDeployment

 A refactored version of the openwhisk-devtools docker compose project made specifically for OpenWhisk on YARN.
+The "docker-whisk-controller.env" file can be used to configure the OpenWhisk services.

 For a quickstart run the following.
 It will git clone the openwhisk repo, compile the source, build the docker images, and launch both stateful and stateless master services on the local machine.
 ```